paweljakubas/j-data-analysis/chapters/inverted-table.md

    NB. the functions are also defined in j/algebra.ijs
 ```

-We are almost there when it comes to ordering.
-We see tenor is ordered as `10Y - 1Y - 5Y` or
+We see tenor is ordered as `10Y - 1Y - 5Y` or `5Y - 1Y - 10Y` which lexicographically is correct
-`5Y - 1Y - 10Y` which lexicographically is correct but we may want to introduce custom ordering like `1Y - 5Y - 10Y`
+but we may want to introduce custom ordering like `1Y - 5Y - 10Y` to make it chronological
-to make it chronological (`1Y` stands for one year, and so on).
+(`1Y` stands for one year, and so on).
+In order to do that we need to
-In order to do that we need to construct ranking matrix based on this custom ordering.
+construct ranking matrix based on this custom ordering.

 ```j
    ]source=: >(<(<0),(<2)){ }. week